Hospitality Common

 Childcare and Cultural Sensitivity

-Recognizing the need for childcare, our staff will actively recruit qualified volunteers to engage and care for children, allowing parents to focus on their transition.
-Additionally, we will be sensitive to the nutritional needs and cultural traditions of the families we serve, ensuring that meals reflect their heritage.
+Recognizing the need for childcare, our staff actively recruits qualified volunteers to engage and care for children, allowing parents to focus on their transition.
+Additionally, we are sensitive to the nutritional needs and cultural traditions of the families we serve, ensuring that communal meals reflect their heritage.

 Skills Development and Employment Opportunities